scaleupstack/reflection/README.md

 This library provides a performance-improved, and convenient way to deal with PHP Reflection classes.

 * **Performance:** Reflection is slow if you instantiate it continuously.
-If you rely on reflection heavily to inspect the same type of classes in one request over and over again (e.g. in an ORM scenario), then caching of the created Reflection classes helps a lot.
+If you rely on reflection heavily to inspect the same type of classes in one request over and over again, then caching of the created Reflection classes helps a lot.

 * **Convenience:** Instead of dealing with the object graph of Reflection classes, a facade offers convenient methods to retrieve PHP Reflection classes, and getting/setting (non-public) properties of an object.

-**Note:** Please, do not abuse this library to bypass your object design, or to validate the state of your System Under Test (SUT) in unit tests.

 ## Installation